Uninett/Argus/NOTES.md

 ## [Unreleased]

+## [1.14.0] - 2023-01-03

+Due to a change in the signature of `NotificationPlugin.send()`, 3rd party plugins will need to mark better which versions of argus-server they work with in their dependencies-list.
+The old-style plugins work on 1.9-1.13.

 ### Added
 - Add the "installed" field to the media serializer.
 This is so that the frontend can detect media used that is no longer installed on the backend.

+### Fixed
+- Ensure the right notifications go to the right destinations when sending many of each.

+### Changed
+- Change the signature of the notification-plugin `send`-method to avoid passing in the database
+- Send one email per email-address so as to not leak who else gets that email.

 ## [1.13.0] - 2023-09-19